Cathedral of Ani: Scholarly assessment

-The cathedral is widely considered a masterpiece of Armenian architecture.
+The cathedral is widely regarded as a masterpiece of Armenian architecture.
 It is the largest and most impressive structure of Ani.
 Armen Kazaryan describes it as the most significant structure of the entire Bagratid period.
-The cathedral is known for its novel design features.
-Authors of Global History of Architecture (2010) wrote that it "deserves to be listed among the principal monuments of the time because of its pointed arches and clustered columns and piers."

-Sirarpie Der Nersessian argued that it "deserves to be listed among the important examples of medieval architecture."
-David Roden Buxton suggested that it "is worthy ... of far greater renown that actually surrounds it."
+Recognized for its innovative design elements, it has garnered high praise from several scholars.
+The authors of Global History of Architecture (2010) wrote that it "deserves to be listed among the principal monuments of the time because of its pointed arches and clustered columns and piers."
+Similarly, Sirarpie Der Nersessian argued that it "deserves to be listed among the important examples of medieval architecture", while David Roden Buxton suggested that it "is worthy ... of far greater renown that actually surrounds it."

 H. F. B. Lynch described it as a "monument of the highest artistic merit, denoting a standard of culture which was far in advance of the contemporary standards in the West."
 Josef Strzygowski argued that the cathedral is the most valuable achievement of Armenian architecture from the European viewpoint.
 David Marshall Lang wrote that the cathedral's building techniques are "far ahead of the contemporary Anglo-Saxon and Norman architecture of western Europe."
 Richard Phené Spiers wrote in the 11th century of Encyclopædia Britannica (1911):

 Imitations in Armenian architecture

-The main church of Marmashen monastery (dated 988–1029) is considered a miniature of Ani Cathedral.
+The main church of Marmashen monastery (dated 988–1029), believed to have been built by the same architect, Trdat, is considered a miniature of Ani Cathedral.
 Richard Krautheimer wrote that the exterior walls of both the church of Marmashen and the cathedral of Ani are "articulated by blind arcades resting on slender colonnettes, single or in pairs."
 There are significant structural differences between the two.
 Stepan Mnatsakanian noted that the similarities are limited to the exterior decorations because there are significant differences in their floor plans.

 The ground plan of Holy Saviour's Church in Gyumri, completed in 1873, is based on that of Ani Cathedral.
 However, the church is significantly larger than the cathedral and is not an exact replica of the latter.

 The blind arcades on the three apses of the Armenian Cathedral of Lviv—added sometime before 1902—are a "surprisingly faithful reproduction of an analogous decoration" on the external walls of cathedral of Ani.